 Customized residency project

-This program, open year-round, is for any creator who wishes to carry out a project with the centre’s resources, for a specific duration.
+This program is for any creator who wishes to carry out a project with the centre’s resources, for a specific duration.
 Selected members will be entitled to preferential rates on the centre’s services.
 L’imprimerie is designed to support projects with specific needs; for example, projects that require training or technical support specific to our facilities, or projects that need specific conditions that generally fall outside our regular parameters or that promote our mission.

 To submit a project, candidates must send their application to firstname.lastname@example.org.